 Volunteer

-Training in Scouting has also enabled volunteers to gain accreditation for Open College Network awards in Youth Work, and helped them to become associate members of the Institute of Leadership and Management and the Institute for Training and Occupational Learning.
+Training in Scouting has provided volunteers with valuable opportunities to gain recognised accreditation such as Open College Network awards in Youth Work.
+This not only enhances their professional development but also supports their progression towards becoming associate members of esteemed bodies like the Institute of Leadership and Management and the Institute for Training and Occupational Learning.
+These qualifications acknowledge the skills and commitment of volunteers, underpinning the high standards maintained within Exeter District Scouts.

 What to do next….

-If you are interested in becoming an adult involved in Scouting in Exeter then please complete the following form and it will be emailed to us directly
+If you are interested in becoming an adult involved in Scouting in Exeter, please complete the following form.
+Once submitted, it will be emailed to us directly, and we will be in touch with further information.
+Thank you for your interest in supporting young people through Scouting.

 The following information came from a Cub leader from Exeter District: